colealanroberts-zz/hackfetch/README.md

 ## API Usage

-Every response returned to the API is done through using the `node-fetch` module and is returned as a Promise.
+Each response from the HN API is done using the `node-fetch` module and is returned as a Promise.

 ### Methods